JedLee6/Top150-LeetCode-Quick-Review-Notes/11_Binary_Search_Tree/086_Binary_Search_Tree_530._Minimum_Absolute_Difference_in_BST.md

-## 086_Binary_Tree_BFS_530.
+## 086_Binary_Search_Tree_530.
 Minimum Absolute Difference in BST

-Given the `root` of a Binary Search Tree (BST), return *the minimum absolute difference between the values of any two different nodes in the tree*.
+Given the `root` of a Binary Search Tree (BST), return *the minimum absolute difference between the values of any two different nodes in the tree*.†

 **Example 1:**